JGRennison/retcon/README.md

 Should build out of the box with `make` and `make install`.
 Requires a relatively recent gcc (4.7.1 or later).
 Building for Windows involves a lot of hoop-jumping.
 See doc/building_on_windows.txt for details.
-Windows users are encouraged to download pre-built binaries from Sourceforge (see above).
+Windows users are encouraged to download pre-built binaries from GitHub (see above).

 ### Credits
 The following libraries are bundled with the source: